dojoengine/book/docs/pages/client/sdk/js/recs.md

 Key features:

-- Generate RECS bindings based on your Dojo world definition
 - Efficiently manage and query game state
-- Seamlessly integrate with React applications
+- Seamlessly integrate with React applications or pure js

 RECS is a [state library developed by Lattice](https://mud.dev/state-query/typescript/recs), with minimal modifications for Dojo compatibility.
 For comprehensive documentation, refer to the [official RECS documentation](https://mud.dev/state-query/typescript/recs).